gadget-inc/templates/shopify/wishlist-public-remix-ssr/README.md

 To test your theme app extension on a storefront, navigate to your installed development store.
 From there, go to the online store's admin page and click on the `Customize` button next to the theme selector.
 Here's navigate to a product page and add the section and save.

 Make sure to change the value of the proxy subpaths in `extensions/wishlists-storefront/blocks/addToWishlist.js` to your application's (and environment's) URL.

-## Key functionality

-- Multi-Wishlist Management: Customers can create, name, and manage several distinct wishlists (e.g., "Birthday List," "Holiday Gift Ideas") directly within their customer account page.
-- Theme app extension: An "Add to Wishlist" button is available on product pages, allowing shoppers to easily add items to their chosen wishlist without leaving the product page.
-- Customer account UI extension: A dedicated UI within the Shopify Customer Account page allows logged-in users to view all their wishlists, the items in each, and remove items as needed.
-- Email notifications: The app is equipped to send emails related to wishlists, such as sharing a wishlist or notifying a customer when a desired out-of-stock item becomes available again.

 ## Key features